blackWhaleDev/usee-filter/README.md

 it will be check and if request do not has "name" it will be go to next request (next class) without check

 Find yourself stuck using the package?
 Found a bug?
-Do you have general questions or suggestions for improving the activity log?
+Do you have general questions or suggestions for improving the filter system?
 Feel free to [create an issue on GitHub](https://github.com/usee1993/usee-filter/issues), I'll try to address it as soon as possible.

 If you've found a security issue please mail [alizade488@gmail.com](mailto:alizade488@gmail.com) instead of using the issue tracker.